 As I may have mentioned, I travel a lot for the military.
 I’m currently on one of my longer trips to an undisclosed location to a country that kinda sounds like a blanket for your friend, Stan.
 As I start my blogging journey, it could be due to inspiration at 0200 to start something creative.
 It could also be a nice distraction from the stomach bug going around camp that the locals have affectionately named “Gambola” for heart-warming reasons.
 Regardless of the muse in my bleary-eyed thoughts, I’m still drawn to focus on the positive and mostly the sarcastic.

-For example, lets focus on all the extra exercise opportunities afforded by the lack of indoor plumbing.
+For example, let’s focus on all the extra exercise opportunities afforded by the lack of indoor plumbing.
 I walk 154 steps to the building that contains such wonders of the 1930s and decode two cipher locks to reach the actual bathroom.
 What kind of high-tech military technology is a cipher lock?
 It is a numbered set of buttons designed to make you dance outside a locked door while trying to remember a code with endless possibilities.
-Using numbers 1 though 5 can only create so many combination of numbers.
+Using numbers 1 through 5 can only create so many combinations of numbers.
 However, upping the ante, many codes require two numbers to be pressed simultaneously.
 Adding to the full-bladder fun, I’ll mention that only female bathrooms have a cipher lock on the door.
 While I understand that they are there for my safety, I generate a new level of righteous indignation when I can’t key the right code in the middle of the night.
 How safe am I really if I can’t even get the door open?
 What kind of bathroom terrorists made such policies necessary?
-Maybe if they removed the locks I’d finally get to threaten someone with my shower-caddie knife.
+Maybe if they removed the locks, I’d finally get to threaten someone with my shower-caddie knife.
 As the locals say, Inshallah.”

-I will remain thankful that this ancient sewer system is still functioning despite the locals inclination to choose smooth rocks over toilet paper.
+I will remain thankful that this ancient sewer system is still functioning despite the local’s inclination to choose smooth rocks over toilet paper.
 I will stay hydrated despite the demoralizing heat and promise of kidney stones from the water.
 All in all, it could always be worse.
-My boots are dry and I’m on the homeward slide of this all expenses paid government vacation.
+My boots are dry, and I’m on the homeward slide of this all-expenses-paid government vacation.